varigence/docs/bimlflex/reference-documentation/settings/ConstraintModeDm.md

 varigenceArticleType: Reference
 ---

-# Constraint Mode DM
+# Constraint Mode

 The table reference constraint mode to apply for the Data Mart database.
 Allowed values are `DoNotCreate`, `CreateAndNoCheck` and `CreateAndCheck`.

 Notes:

-* This setting is part of the *Orchestration* settings category.
+* This setting is part of the *Data Mart* settings category.
 * The default value for this setting is `DoNotCreate`.